 From managing their separation anxiety to visiting the vets, we’ve covered everything you need to help your dog adapt to their new routine.

 With lots of dog owners working from home or furloughed, dogs across the UK have been happily enjoying high levels of ‘humans being at home’.
-But with many of us returning to work, our dogs are going to need to get used to spending time without us again.
-Even dogs who previously managed well away from their owners will need considerate training to help them adapt to the ‘new normal’.
+But when we return to work, our dogs are going to need to get used to spending time without us again.
+Even dogs who previously managed well away from their owners will need considerate training to help them adapt.

 Visits to the vets